Samoa: Pacific Communities and Social Change

 (ANTH 3500 / 3 credits / 45 class hours)

 A course in the concepts of learning across cultures and from field experience.
-Introduces students to the Independent Study Project.
-Materials include cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning/SIT Human Subjects Review Policy.
-Students develop contacts and identify resources; develop skills in observation and interviewing; gather, organize, and communicate data; complete a mini Independent Study Project (ISP) and maintain a work journal.
+Introduction to the Independent Study Project.
+Materials include cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning/SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; a mini-Independent Study Project (ISP); and maintaining a work journal.

 Independent Study Project - syllabus (PDF)